HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

   )
 }}

-For the subdomain requests, we saw an increase in the share of Amazon Cloudfront (from 21% to 29%).
+For the subdomain requests, we saw an increase in the share of Amazon Cloudfront (from 19% to 27%).

 This is driven by many users having their content on cloud service providers that come with a CDN offering.
 Utilizing compute and other services alongside the cloud service provider CDN helps users scale their applications and increase performance of delivering services to end users.

-The leading vendors in this category are Cloudflare (41%), Amazon (29%), Google (9%), Akamai (4%), and Fastly (3%).
+The leading vendors in this category are Cloudflare (43%), Amazon CloudFront (27%), Google (8%), and Akamai (3%).

 {{ figure_markup(
   image="top-cdns-3p.png",